Tara’s Adventure on the West Highland Way

 Kinlochleven to Fort William

 The path soon heads into forestry plantations, rising and falling along tracks, over bridges and passing Dun Deardail iron age fort which can be visited as a side excursion, it’s just 15 minutes up a track from the Way.
 After here the path becomes forestry road and the view of Ben Nevis from this point on is spectacular.
 The mountain has a fearsome reputation and with its head in the clouds, looked moody.
 Leaving the forest the path meets the roadside and a 30 minute walk along the road into Fort William follows.
-After 7 enjoyable but long days Tara found this section on hard flat path the most difficult of the day.
+After 7 enjoyable but long days we found this section on hard flat path the most difficult of the day.
 It’s tough on tired feet.
-On reaching the original end, Tara and Scott then went in search of the official end point, a statue of a weary walker on a bench at the far end of the main shopping area.
+On reaching the original end, we went in search of the official end point, a statue of a weary walker on a bench at the far end of the main shopping area.

 With the climb out of Kinlochleven in the bag it’s now onward to Fort William.